Genetic (DNA) Testing

 Information Sheet For Genetic (DNA) Testing

-In order to qualify for certain classes of visas, an applicant is required to demonstrate to the Consular Officer that he or she has a particular family or blood relationship to the Petitioner.
-We have carefully considered the evidence presented in your case and have concluded that you have not demonstrated the necessary relationship.
+In order to qualify for certain classes of visas, an applicant is required to demonstrate to the Consular Officer that he or she has a particular blood relationship with the Petitioner or Principal Applicant.
 One way to demonstrate this relationship is through DNA testing.
+DNA testing is optional.
+In some cases, it can be useful to prove the existence of a biological relationship in the absence of other sufficient proof of relationship.
 If you elect to seek DNA testing, you must follow the procedures outlined here.

 Information for Petitioners Residing in the United States

-The Petitioner must schedule a DNA test appointment with a laboratory that is approved by the American Association of Blood Banks (AABB).
+The petitioner must schedule a DNA test appointment with a laboratory that is approved by the American Association of Blood Banks (AABB).
 A list of AABB-approved laboratories can be found at the AABB website.
-Most of these laboratories are in the United States, although there are also labs in the following countries: Canada, the Dominican Republic and Great Britain.

 Information for Petitioners Residing in Honduras

-Petitioners residing in Honduras must choose an AABB lab in the United States (as previously detailed) and then have a DNA test kit sent to the American Embassy in Honduras.
-A list of AABB-approved laboratories can be found at the AABB website.
-Then, both the Petitioner and the Beneficiary may request to schedule a DNA test appointment at the U.S. Embassy in Honduras, if they have an e-mail address and tracking number of the DNA kit delivered to the Embassy at the link at the top of this page.
-Once the samples are taken the samples will be sent to the United States AABB Clinic for analysis.
+Petitioners residing in Honduras must choose an AABB lab in the United States (as previously detailed) and then have a DNA test kit sent to the U.S. Embassy in Honduras.
+A list of AABB approved laboratories can be found at the AABB website.
+Once the samples are taken, they will be sent to an AABB clinic in the United States for analysis.